thomasjepson-arch/Thomasjepson-arch/README.md

 I rebuilt the core of Data 360 from scratch in plain SQL: identity resolution, calculated insights, segment governance, consent enforcement, journey orchestration.

-It turns out you argue about customer data differently once you've had to write the survivorship rules yourself.

 ---